denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. requires dog;
 E. None of the above

+**Trick question! ==An unnamed module doesn’t use a module-info. java file.
+Therefore, option E is correct.
+An unnamed module can access an automatic module.
+The unnamed module would simply treat the automatic module as a regular JAR without involving the module.info file==.**

 ---

 18. Which commands are used to create a smaller Java image and work with native code, respectively?